msxlegend/MSX-Yamaha-UCNM-01-adaptator/README.md

 ## MSX-YAMAHA-UCNM-01
-adaptator only for Yamaha SFG-01 & SFG-05
+Adaptator only for Yamaha SFG-01 & SFG-05

-Adapator from 60 pin SFG-01 or SFG-05 to 50 pin MSX
+Adaptator from 60 pin SFG-01 or SFG-05 to 50 pin MSX

 * you need a PinHeader 1x03 P2.54mm Horizontal